SeanEmac/decision-tree-implementation/README.md

    - Install requirements `pip install -r requirements.txt`
    - `python main.py` to launch the GUI
    - Choose an appropriate file to run the algorithm on
-   - Results will be displayed
+   - Results will be displayed in the GUI
+   - Results are also exported to `data/predictions.csv`.